guru6910/Interview.md/Linux/Question.md

 18. Explain classification of OS ?

+single user single tasking, single user multy tasking, multy user single tasking, multy user multy tasking.

 19. what is the difference between /root & /home ?

+/root: Home directory of the root user (superuser), located directly under `/`, with access restricted to the root user. /home: Directory containing home directories of all regular users, with each user having their own folder (e.g., `/home/username`).
+Regular users have access only to their own directories.

 20. Explain Boot process ?

-21. explain vim editor with modes ?
-22. how to check the kernel and kernel version ?
-23. how to check the machine we use?
-24. how to check memory ?
-25. how to check the storage ?
-26. how to check shell we use ?
-27. where is stored the shells ?
-28. Explain Redirectors ?
-29. 7 entries of user when its create ?
-30. Field of passwd ?
-31. field of group & gshadow.
-32. field of shadow ?
-33. what is skelton file ?
-34. what is the difference between useradd and adduser ?
-35. UID of system user, root user, local user.
-36. what is metadata ?
-37. what is the purpose of user management ?
-38. what is the purpose of group management ?
-39. where is the store password and link of password ?
-40. how to hide and unhide link of password ?
-41. what is the link count of file and directory ?
-42. Explain permission management ?
-43. Field of file.
-44. what is inode number and how to check it ?
-45. type of files.
-46. what is chmod , chown , chgrp , chage ?
-47. how many ways to give permission ?
-48. difference between Hardlink & Softlink.
-49. what is newgrp command ?
-50. what is the purpose of ACL ?
-51. why we use umask and desrcribe umask of root & local user ?
-52. Explain Special permissions ?
-53. what is sudoers file ?
-54. Port numbers ?
+21. explain vim editor.

+vim is a very powerful and configurable editor in Linux system. it's very simple when we learned shortcut in that.

+22. Modes of Vim editor.

+there are four modes in vim editor: first one is Normal mode for navigate and edit text then second is insert mode for write a text later third is visual mode for selecting the text and last one is command mode for perform action like saving, quiting or searching.

+23. how to check the kernel and kernel version ?

+24. how to check the machine we use?
+25. how to check memory ?
+26. how to check the storage ?
+27. how to check shell we use ?
+28. where is stored the shells ?
+29. Explain Redirectors ?
+30. 7 entries of user when its create ?
+31. Field of passwd ?
+32. field of group & gshadow.
+33. field of shadow ?
+34. what is skelton file ?
+35. what is the difference between useradd and adduser ?
+36. UID of system user, root user, local user.
+37. what is metadata ?
+38. what is the purpose of user management ?
+39. what is the purpose of group management ?
+40. where is the store password and link of password ?
+41. how to hide and unhide link of password ?
+42. what is the link count of file and directory ?
+43. Explain permission management ?
+44. Field of file.
+45. what is inode number and how to check it ?
+46. type of files.
+47. what is chmod , chown , chgrp , chage ?
+48. how many ways to give permission ?
+49. difference between Hardlink & Softlink.
+50. what is newgrp command ?
+51. what is the purpose of ACL ?
+52. why we use umask and desrcribe umask of root & local user ?
+53. Explain Special permissions ?
+54. what is sudoers file ?
+55. Port numbers ?
     - NFS
     - FTP
     - SMTP